ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-home.md

-Visual Studio Code Overview Lab
+#Welcome to the Visual Studio Code Lab
----

-**Note: This is a rough draft of a lab right now, which means grammar is optional now.
-I will fix this before the lab is ready for showtime :)**

 Welcome to the Visual Studio Code (VSCode) Overview Lab.
+Visual Studio Code, or VSCode for short, is a popular source code editor developed by Microsoft for Windows, Linux and macOS.
+It is freely available and it includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
+VSCode allows for extensions that add support for popular languages, themes, debuggers, and more.
+IBM has developed a VSCode extension called the IBM Blockchain Platform Extension to help users develop their smart contracts.

-Throughout the course of this lab experience you will see how impactful the VSCode application and the IBM Blockchain Platform extension is when creating your smart contract (chaincode).
-The first part (`part 1`) of this lab is very basic and is meant to walk you through getting started with the IBM Blockchain Platform extension. `Part 2` follows a tutorial called `Commercial Paper` which will utilize the new application programming model in Hyperledger Fabric version `1.4` - which is the first long term support release of Hyperledger Fabric.
+Throughout this lab you will experience using VSCode and the IBM Blockchain Platform Extension for the creation of a smart contract (chaincode).
+The first part of this lab is very basic and is meant to walk you through the foundamentals of the IBM Blockchain Platform extension.
+Part 2 follows a tutorial called Commercial Paper which will utilize the new application programming model in Hyperledger Fabric version 1.4 - which is the first long term support release of Hyperledger Fabric.

-Speaking of Hyperledger Fabric, we will be using a locally deployed Fabric whose components will run as Docker containers on your lab workstation.
-If you want to deploy your smart contract to a production environment, you can connect your IBM Blockchain Platform VSCode extension to the IBM Blockchain Platform in the public IBM Cloud.
+Speaking of Hyperledger Fabric, we will be using a locally deployed Fabric runtime whose components will run as Docker containers on your lab workstation.
+If you want to deploy your smart contract to a remote environment, you can connect your IBM Blockchain Platform VSCode
-Furthermore, in the future you will be able to connect this to your IBM Blockchain Platform running in IBM Cloud Private.
-This will empower you and your company to write and test your smart contract within VSCode before you deploy it into production.
-We might incorporate this capability into the `Blockchain Immersion Workshop` later this year.
-To keep abreast of all the updates to the workshop, check the workshop's github page for updates.
+Extension to the IBM Blockchain Platform in the public IBM Cloud.
+In the future you will be able to connect this to IBM Blockchain Platform runtimes in multiple clouds, including IBM
+Blockchain Platform for IBM Cloud Private.
+We might incorporate the ability to connect to a remote IBM Blockchain Platform network into the Blockchain Immersion Workshop later this year.
+To keep abreast of all the updates to the workshop, check the workshop's GitHub page for updates (click on the GitHub icon in the lower left corner of this page).

-We hope you enjoy this lab and please let us know if you run into an issue or think something doesn't look right.

 In this lab we will be using the following versions: